What constitutes "fair wear and tear" at a rental property?

 - Paint damage from removing sticky tape, Blu-Tack, nails or wall fixtures.

-Barry Plant Property Managers will conduct periodic property inspections to ensure rental properties are being maintained at a good standard and that any issues, either from the landlord or tenant, can be addressed.
+Barry Plant Property Managers will conduct periodic property inspections to ensure rental properties are being maintained at a good standard and that any issues, either from the Residential Rental Provider or Renter, can be addressed.

-Tip for landlords: Having the right Landlords’ Insurance cover will give peace-of-mind, as you will be protected against any potential major damage or malicious damage that goes beyond the boundaries of fair wear and tear.
+Tip for Residential Rental Providers: Having the right Landlords’ Insurance cover will give peace-of-mind, as you will be protected against any potential major damage or malicious damage that goes beyond the boundaries of fair wear and tear.

 Disclaimer: The contents of this article are believed to be accurate at the time of posting.
 Any advice here is of a general nature only and has not been tailored to your personal circumstances.
 Please seek professional advice prior to acting on this information.